splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/collector-kubernetes-intro.rst

    Default Kubernetes metrics <metrics-ootb-k8s.rst>
    kubernetes-upgrade.rst
    kubernetes-uninstall.rst
+   kubernetes-support.rst

-To install and configure the Splunk Distribution of OpenTelemetry Collector for Kubernetes, follow these docs:
+To install and configure the Splunk Distribution of the OpenTelemetry Collector for Kubernetes, follow these docs:

 * :ref:`otel-install-k8s`
 * :ref:`install-k8s-addon-eks`